 What Is the Most Effective Intermittent Diet Plan to Lose Weight?

-Intermittent dieting has boomed in popularity in recent years, and for a good reason: Fasting can help induce bodily functions that can improve longevity and overall well-being.
+Intermittent dieting has boomed in popularity in recent years, and for a good reason: Fasting can help induce bodily functions that can improve longevity and overall well-being, but what is the best intermittent fasting plan?
 There are several different fasting methods.
 Here are some of the popular intermittent fasting plans:

 - 16:8 Method